synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/MiddlewareHelpers.md

 `boolean`

-true if the node was modified (any property changed)
+true if the node was modified (any property changed) by the initial state update or any previous middleware

 ***